 Facility Point (FP) and the other projects supporting the EUSAIR governance provide technical and content related assistance to the implementation of the EUSAIR Action Plan, including support to the Governing Board, National Coordinators, Thematic Steering Groups and Pillar Coordinators, and facilitate macroregional (cross-pillar) actions and capacity building for EUSAIR stakeholders and key implementers.
 The EUSAIR Facility Point with its 4 functions has the main supporting and coordinating role in facilitating governance bodies in administrative and technical manner, in decision-making and capacity building, in communicating the Strategy and in monitoring and evaluation of the Strategy.
 The EUSAIR Stakeholders Engagement Point encourages engagement with stakeholders, supports financial dialogues and embedding of the Action Plan and together with the Strategic Implementation Project supports the implementation of the Action Plan.

+Currently Pillars are coordinated by the following participating countries:

+Pillar 1: Greece, Montenegro

+Pillar 2: Italy, Serbia, North Macedonia

+Pillar 3: Slovenia, Bosnia and Herzegovina

+Pillar 4: Croatia, Albania

+Pillar 5: Croatia, ???

 The EUSAIR does not have own financial resources.
 Funding for actions and projects under the strategy has to come from existing financial instruments.
 It is of main importance to mobilise and use all EU, national and regional programmes and funding sources.
 Besides the Structural Funds and the IPA funds (including Western Balkan Investment Framework initiative – WBIF initiative), these are, as an example, the European Agricultural Fund for Rural Development (EAFRD), the European Maritime, Fisheries and Aquaculture Fund (EMFAF), Horizon Europe, Trans-European Networks for Transport (TEN-T), Trans-European Networks for Energy (TEN-E), Digital Europe, Erasmus+, LIFE and the Connecting Europe Facility (CEF).

 Furthermore, EU policy tools such as Integrated Territorial Investments (ITI), Community Led Local Development (CLLD), Local Action Groups under LEADER or Energy Communities are important players to be addressed by the EUSAIR.
 Activities under the revised EUSAIR Action Plan can offer them useful stepping stones to connect across the Adriatic-Ionian region for exchanging experience and advocating their bottom-up approaches.